DennisSuitters/summernote-image-attributes/README.md

 # summernote-image-attributes

 Summernote-image-attributes has undergone a make over, we redesigned the Dialog Layout to make it easier to use.
+New classes have been submitted to the Summernote main Repository, be sure to grab the latest master and build it for the class styling additions.

 A plugin for the [Summernote](https://github.com/summernote/summernote/) WYSIWYG editor.